testing-library/testing-library-docs/docs/ecosystem-native-testing-library.md

 ---

-Native Testing Library is a testing library for **React Native** inspired by `dom-testing-library`.
-Because React Native does not run in a browser environment, the core queries are implemented independently, unlike other wrappers that user dom-testing-library as the base.
+Native Testing Library is a testing library for **React Native** inspired by `DOM Testing Library`.
+Because React Native does not run in a browser environment, the core queries are implemented independently, unlike other wrappers that use `DOM Testing Library` as the base.
 You'll find much more information about the library, including examples, on the project website:

 - [Docs](https://native-testing-library.com)